Think you don’t need to learn anything new about auto repair? THINK AGAIN.

 Each manufacturer is an expert in their particular category.
 SERVICE-EDU students receive technical training in a variety of product categories.
 These courses are not a sales pitch for any specific brand!

 Each training session will last 2 hours.

-Dinner will be served during the orientation event on Friday.
 Breakfast, lunch and snacks will be provided during the training event on Saturday.